 This section describes the two SBMs that have been developed and integrated in the control architecture proposed: trajectory following and parallel parking.
-These two manœuvres have been implemented and successfully tested on a real automatic vehicle, the results of these experiments are presented in §6.
-The Orccad tool [30] has been selected to implement both SBMs and skills.
-The "robot procedure" formalism of Orccad represents SBMs while "robot-task" model skills.
+These two manoeuvres have been implemented and successfully tested on a real automatic vehicle, the results of these experiments are presented in $\S6$.
+The Orccad tool (Simon et al., 1993) has been selected to implement both SBMs and skills.
+"Robot procedures" (in the Orccad formalism) are used to encode SBMs while "robot-tasks" encode skills.
 Robot procedures and robot tasks can both be represented as finite automata or transition diagrams.
 The "trajectory following" and "parallel parking" SBMs are depicted in Fig. 6 as transition diagrams.
-The control skills are represented by square boxes, e.g. "find parking place", whereas the sensing skills appear as predicates attached to the arcs of the diagram, e.g. "parking place detected", or conditional statements, e.g. "obstacle overtaken?".
-The next two sections describe how the two manœuvres illustrated in Fig. 6 operates.
+The control skills are represented by square boxes, e.q. "find parking place", whereas the sensing skills appear as predicates attached to the arcs of the diagram, e.g. "parking place detected", or conditional statements, e.g. "obstacle overtaken?".
+The next two sections describe how the two manoeuvres illustrated in Fig. 6 operates.

-5.1 Trajectory Following
+5.1.
+Trajectory Following

 The purpose of the trajectory following SBM is to allow the vehicle to follow a given nominal trajectory as closely as possible, while reacting appropriately to any unforeseen obstacle obstructing the way of the vehicle.
 Whenever such an obstacle is detected, the nominal trajectory is locally modified in real time, in order to avoid the collision.
-This local modification of the trajectory is done, in order to satisfy a set of different constraints: collision avoidance, time constraints, kinematic and dynamic constraints of the vehicle.
-In a previous approach, a fuzzy controller combining different basic behaviours (trajectory tracking, obstacle avoidance, etc.) were used to performed trajectory following [11].
-However this approach proved unsatisfactory: it would yields oscillating behaviours, and would not guarantee that all the abovementioned constraints were always satisfied.
+This local modification of the trajectory is done, in order to satisfy a set of different motion constraints: collision avoidance, time constraints, kinematic and dynamic constraints of the vehicle.
+In a previous approach, a fuzzy controller combining different basic behaviours (trajectory tracking, obstacle avoidance, etc.) was used to perform trajectory following (Garnier and Fraichard, 1996).
+However this approach proved unsatisfactory: it yields oscillating behaviours, and does not guarantee that all the aforementioned constraints are always satisfied.